Tips for credit card fraud prevention

 How to identify credit card fraud

 There are a few signs that you’ve become a victim of credit card fraud.
-Obvious ones are transactions you don’t recognize, accounts you can no longer access or anomalies like addresses that aren’t yours showing up on your credit report.
+Obvious ones are transactions you don’t recognize, accounts you can no longer access or occurrences like addresses that aren’t yours showing up on your credit report.

 How to respond to credit card fraud